Shresht7/scan/README.md

 ## 📘 Usage

-Read from a file
+Read from a file or pipe something in from stdin

 ```sh
 pager src/main.rs
 ```

-or, pipe something in from stdin

 ```sh
 git log | pager